felipealfonsog/felipealfonsog/backups/README-BK-Latest.md

   - [TermPDFViewer](https://github.com/felipealfonsog/TermPDFViewer): "TermPDF Viewer" is an open-source PDF file viewer designed to run in the terminal on Linux and macOS.
 It enables users to navigate and explore PDF files directly from the command line, providing an interactive and lightweight experience.
   - [ShadowScan](https://github.com/felipealfonsog/ShadowScan): ShadowScan is a security tool designed to scan files and system configurations for hidden backdoors, malicious scripts, and reverse shells on Linux and macOS.
+  - [CamViewer](https://github.com/felipealfonsog/camviewer): CamViewer is a simple web-based CCTV dashboard that allows you to stream multiple RTSP camera feeds through a clean HLS interface.
+It uses FFmpeg for transcoding and a Node.js backend to serve the interface and handle stream startup.
+It is compatible with Arch Linux and macOS (including Apple Silicon).
+The frontend is optimized for desktop and Android TV browsers.
   - [GhostFlagger](https://github.com/felipealfonsog/GhostFlagger): GhostFlagger is a stealthy tool that detects and reports offensive content on X (Twitter) automatically.
 Running under a VPN, it flags harmful tweets discreetly and enforces platform guidelines without leaving a trace.
   - [OpenVPN-GUI-Connect](https://github.com/felipealfonsog/OpenVPN-GUI-Connect): "OpenVPN-GUI-Connect" Streamlined graphical interface for connecting to VPNs using OpenVPN, with file selection and credential entry features.
   - [NoIP-Manager](https://github.com/felipealfonsog/NoIP-Manager): "NoIP-Manager" A versatile tool for managing No-IP dynamic DNS updates and client operations.